4 Top Tips for Virtual Communication Success

-Virtual communication has now become the norm when it comes to meetings, presentations, and working from home.
-Your vocal delivery and body language are just as important when you’re working virtually as it is face-to-face.
+Virtual Communications are the norm when it comes to meetings, presentations, and working from home and they’re not going anywhere fast.
+Your vocal delivery and body language are just as important now working virtually as when you’re working face-to-face.

-Here are a few tips on how to use your body language and vocal delivery in virtual communication to get the results you want and keep your audience listening.
+Here are a 5 top tips on how to use your body language and vocal delivery in virtual communication to get the results you want and keep your audience listening.

-Vocal Delivery In Virtual Communication Needs Clarity and Variety
+1. Your Vocal Delivery Needs Clarity and Variety

 There’s nothing more boring than a flat, monotone vocal delivery.
 We all know the pain of listening to a droning, one-dimensional speech.